 Moles (nevi) are pigmented growths on the skin that occur when melanocytes, or pigmented skin cells, develop in clusters.
 Moles are very common and come up at different developmental stages in a person’s life, usually until around the age of 40.
 After this, many moles will fade away over time.
 Atypical moles are those that appear to be unusual in shape and color and are different from all the other moles a person has.
-Atypcial moles, also called dysplastic nevi, are a marker of increased risk for the development of skin cancer.
-Dermatologists recommend getting a mole checked checked if it appears different, grows larger, or changes in color in contrast to other moles on your body.
+Atypical moles, also called dysplastic nevi, are a marker of increased risk for the development of skin cancer.
+Dermatologists recommend getting a mole checked if it appears different, grows larger, or changes in color in contrast to other moles on your body.

 What is the relationship of moles and skin cancer?

 It is important to know that melanoma, a type of skin cancer, can develop in or near a mole.
 If it is found early and treated accordingly, melanoma is known to be curable.
 Knowing the difference between a normal mole and a melanoma could help save your life.

 - Moles are generally of one color, often brown, but can also be pink, tan, black, red, blue, or skin-toned.
 The color of a single melanoma is different from one area to another.